Gov. Inslee touts vaccine progress and defends criticism from Democratic lawmakers on his reopening plan

 “There are 10,000 legitimate criticisms of what we’ve done here,” said Inslee.
 “Where we’ve drawn the lines, how fast we set the metrics.”

 “To those who’ve argued that a county approach would be better, I understand those arguments,” he said.
-But officials chose the regional approached since the hospitals in different parts of the state share capacity among them in an interconnected system, he said.
+But officials chose the regional approach since the hospitals in different parts of the state share capacity among them in an interconnected system, he said.

 The governor encouraged counties around the state to continue to bring down their numbers in order to reopen.
 And Inslee urged Washingtonians to limit their social gatherings during this weekend’s NFL Super Bowl.